alvin-muniz/Task-Application-Rest-Api/README.md

 Makes sense!
 You have a project and tasks related to it!

+##Refactor
+Because the tasks are within the project, I need to refactor the end points, so that we are navigating down the tree: localhost:{PORTNUMBER}/projects/{projectId}/tasks/{taskId}

 ##Infinite Loop caused by bi-directional one to many
 I ran into an error where I was receiving an infinite loop in my api tests when adding a new task to a project.